 Best alternatives to the Peloton bike

 You can use accessories to achieve a more Peloton-like experience, too.
 Buy yourself a media device holder (like this tablet mount) or a cadence sensor (like Wahoo's) or even a pair of cycling shoes.
-As for alternatives to the bike itself, here are some well-rated options:
+As for alternatives to the bikes themselves, here are some well-rated options: